Aliases for RPS6KB1 Gene

 GeneCards Summary for RPS6KB1 Gene

 RPS6KB1 (Ribosomal Protein S6 Kinase B1) is a Protein Coding gene.
-Diseases associated with RPS6KB1 include Glioblastoma Multiforme and Lymphangioleiomyomatosis.
-Among its related pathways are IL6-mediated signaling events and mTOR signaling pathway (KEGG).
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with RPS6KB1 include Tuberous Sclerosis and Lymphangioleiomyomatosis.
+Among its related pathways are Apelin signaling pathway and Regulation of lipid metabolism Insulin signaling-generic cascades.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is RPS6KB2.

 UniProtKB/Swiss-Prot Summary for RPS6KB1 Gene